oliviaiscool/GetBig/gameDesignDocument.md

 		- [x] Allow user to jump when the screen is tapped
 		- [x] Allow user to change sizes
 		- [ ] Spawn new obstacles
+		- [ ] Scroll the level with the camera
 * Week 2 (8/10 - 8/14)
 	- [ ] Polish Game!
 Add animations and other cool stuff.